 Some folks in our forum read my message board comments on my Taurus 738 TPH and concluded I've become a .380-for-defense fan.
 It hasn't happened.
 And it won't ever happen.

-Even if I slip that Taurus 738 (that I bought on a whim for a steal of price perhaps ten years ago) in my pocket as a de facto back-up (I don't) and leave home, the fact remains that I still believe the .380ACP is not and never will be a good choice as a self-defense cartridge.
+I bought that Taurus 738 on a whim for a steal of price perhaps ten years ago.
+Even if I slip it in my pocket as a de facto back-up (I don't) and leave home with it (never have), the fact remains that I still believe the .380ACP is not a good choice as a self-defense cartridge.

 Enough of that.
 Let's discuss those who leave home with a .380 as their primary armament, there are legions of them.

 So let's get serious, my friends.
 Here is the first problem.
 The vast majority of armed citizens who have chosen to use a .380 for self-defense have also chosen a commensurately small pistol to carry.
 In fact the size of the pistol usually drives the choice of caliber.
 Granted, many of the small pistols being sold today are, increasingly, micro-9mms rather than .380s, but most of the really small guns are still .380s.
 Small pistols (in any caliber) are much harder to shoot well than larger pistols, and if you can't shoot it well you have just pushed the odds in your opponent's favor.

 That's point one, point two is that the .380 is often chosen just for being a .380, gun size being secondary.
 Since the majority of modern .380s are indeed quite small, the end-user selecting a .380 for caliber still ends up with a small pistol.
 See point one.